ABUCKY0/MinecraftServerScanner/README.md

 I wouldn't recommend using it on your home wifi if possible, because of a thing called https://abuseipdb.com.
 As far as i'm aware, it's mostly cosmetic, and doesn't appear to actually do anything.
 If you can get a good cloud provider though, you can often prevent dropped packets (if that actually occurs for this script) which can find servers eaiser.

+You might get reported to your ISP if you do it too much though.